PelionIoT/mbed-client-cli/README.md

 # mbed-client-cli

 This is the Command Line Library for a CLI application.
-It uses only ansi C features so it is portable and works in mbed-os-3, mbed-os-5, mbed-os-6, linux and windows.
+It uses only ansi C features so it is portable and works in Mbed OS, linux and windows.

 ## Features